Gagan-Adiwal/Yoga-Teaching-React/README.md

 ## 📜 **License**
 This project is licensed under the **MIT License**.
-Feel free to use and customize it.
+Feel free to use for educational purpose.